nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_data_mode.rst

 To exit data mode, the MCU sends the termination command set by the ``CONFIG_SLM_DATAMODE_TERMINATOR`` configuration option over UART and also applies the silence period set by the ``CONFIG_SLM_DATAMODE_SILENCE`` option, both before and after the termination command.

+When instructed to exit data mode, the SLM application returns the AT-command response ``OK``.

 The SLM application also exits data mode automatically in the following scenarios:

-* The TCP Server is stopped
+* The TCP Server is stopped.
 * The remote server disconnects the TCP client.
-* The TCP Client disconnects from the remote server due to an error
+* The TCP Client disconnects from the remote server due to an error.
-* The UDP Client disconnects from the remote server due to an error
+* The UDP Client disconnects from the remote server due to an error.
 * FTP unique or single put operations are completed.
 * An HTTP request is sent.

+When exiting data mode automatically, the SLM application sends ``#XDATAMODE: 0`` as an unsolicited notification.

-After exiting data mode, the Serial LTE Modem application returns to the AT-command mode.
+After exiting data mode, the SLM application returns to the AT-command mode.

 Triggering the transmission
 ===========================